-Spread the Word With Studio Director
+Spread the Word with The Studio Director

 Ready to start teaching yoga to kids?
-Studio Director can help!
-Our studio management software can help you get the word out with easy marketing and promotions.
+The Studio Director can help!
+Our yoga studio management software can help you get the word out with easy marketing and promotions.
 We can also help with online and seamless:

 The Studio Director focuses on managing the day-to-day tasks of running your yoga studio so you can experiment with new types of classes.
 Reach out today for a demo or free trial!